HackTacoma/Ships-Log/Hackathon_1/MiaS.md

-#Intro :panda_face:
+#Intro :computer:

 ##The cooking department was given $250 to buy groceries for the whole event.
-Siera and I came together and made out a meal plan that will feed the whole team, 10 people, yet staying within budget.
+Sierrah and I came together and made out a meal plan that will feed the whole team, 10 people, yet staying within budget.
 We decided to make Bagel Bites, Pancakes with Eggs and Bacon, Teriyaki Chicken with Rice, and Lasagna with Salad & Breadstix.
 I will keep all of the receipts to calculate the total amount spent after we go grocery shopping.
 I already spent $50 at Costco Friday evening to buy the little things needed, so we have about $200 left to spend.
 I believe this will be enough to cover the food costs.

 ##We are 30 minutes away from working for 12 hours straight.
 Wow!
+The playlist on Spotify is pretty good :speaker:

 ###So Far:
  - Went to Winco to buy groceries at 0200